codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 [the beginning](https://codenart.github.io/css/2017/08/24/css-2-selectors-priorities.html "ext"),
 I've to say it was my bad.
 I've just missed these stuff for... no reason. :D

-In every aspect of life, our most naturally way of learning anything is not going on a straight line.
+In every aspect of life, our most naturally way to learn anything, is not going on a straight line.
 Our paths are always spirals; seamless and continuity spirals.